 State Rep. Cherrish Pryor

 State Representative Cherrish Pryor has served as a legislator in the Indiana House of Representatives since November 4, 2008.
 She is currently the Indiana House Democratic Caucus Floor Leader and is a member of the Indiana Black Legislative Caucus.
 Pryor is also a member of the budget-writing Ways and Means Committee as well as the Elections and Apportionment Committee and the Utilities, Energy and Telecommunications Committee.

 Cherrish served on the City-County Council of Marion County and Indianapolis from January 2007 to November 2008.
 Prior to joining the City-County Council, she was employed by that body as the legislative and public affairs director.

 Pryor currently works as the chief deputy for the Marion County Treasurer’s Office.
 Prior positions include real estate manager for the Marion County Auditor’s Office, lobbyist for the Greater Indianapolis Chamber of Commerce, program director for the State Student Assistance Commission, and legislative assistant for the Indiana House of Representatives.

 Pryor currently serves the community through her service on several boards and committees.
-She serves as the state director for both the National Foundation of Women Legislators and the Women Legislators’ Lobby.
-Pryor is on the board of directors for the Indiana Breast Cancer Awareness Trust Fund and serves on the Pike Township YMCA Campaign Steering Committee.
+She serves as the Vice Chair of Hoosier Women Forward, Treasurer of the National Black Caucus of State Legislators, and state director for both the National Foundation of Women Legislators and the Women Legislators’ Lobby.
+Additionally, Pryor participates on the board of directors for the Indiana Breast Cancer Awareness Trust Fund.
 She is also a member of the Top Ladies of Distinction; Tillman H. Harpole American Legion Post 249 Auxiliary; the National Association for the Advancement of Colored People, Indianapolis Chapter; Concerned Clergy; and the Indiana University Alumni Association.

 She is an active member of Progressive Missionary Baptist Church, where she serves on the usher board and is the assistant treasurer for that auxiliary.
 Pryor has also served as a member of the Progressive Missionary Baptist Church board of directors.
 Other past community involvement includes the Peace Learning Center, Indianapolis Museum of Art Government Relations Committee, National Black MBA Association-Indianapolis Chapter, UNCF Gala Committee, United Way of Central Indiana Governance Committee, Mayor’s Celebration of Diversity Committee and Indiana Black Expo’s Black Business Conference Committee.